maubanel/UE5-Blueprints/grouping-meshes/README.md

 ##### `Step 15.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:

 Check the lamp out in game.
-I am noticing a problem with a model casting a shadow I don't like in the light.
-Youe light might not show up at all as the light source is hidden in geometry in the light bulp mesh.
-Move the **Spot Light** component further away from the light bulb and check in game to where it no longer is shadowed or occluded by the light bulb mesh.
+Make sure the light bulb mesh is not casting a shadow from the light.
+If it is *move* the **Spot Light** component further away from the light bulb and check in game to where it no longer is shadowed or occluded by the light bulb mesh.

 ![check in game that light is correct](images/CheckInGameLightBehindBulb.jpg)